Jalen Thompson: Pre-draft

+Arizona Cardinals

 2019

 On July 10, 2019, the Arizona Cardinals were awarded Thompson for a fifth round pick, the only player selected in the 2019 NFL Supplemental draft.

-On July 17, 2019, the Cardinals signed Thompson to a four–year, $2.86 million contract that included a signing bonus of $342,920.
+On July 17, the Cardinals signed Thompson to a four–year, $2.86 million contract that included a signing bonus of $342,920.

 During training camp, Thompson competed for a role as a backup safety against Charles Washington, Deionte Thompson, Josh Shaw, and Rudy Ford.
 Head coach Kliff Kingsbury named Budda Baker and D. J. Swearinger the starting safeties to begin the regular season with Thompson and Deionte Thompson as backups.

 On September 8, 2019, Thompson made his professional regular season debut, playing seven snaps on special teams as the Cardinals tied 27–27 against the Detroit Lions.
 In Week 3, Thompson was inactive as a healthy scratch as the Cardinals lost 20–38 to the Carolina Panthers.
 On September 30, 2019, the Arizona Cardinals released starting free safety D.J.
 Swearinger, citing issues in coverage.
 Head coach Kliff Kingsbury stated his replacement would be Thompson, Deionte Thompson, or Chris Banjo.
 On October 6, 2019, Thompson earned his first career start, replacing D.J.
 Swearinger at free safety, and collected a season-high eight combined tackles (five solo) in a 26–23 victory at the Cincinnati Bengals.
 On November 17, 2019, Thompson made five solo tackles, a pass deflection, and also had his first career interception off a pass by Jimmy Garoppolo intended for tight end Ross Dwelley during the fourth quarter of a 36–26 loss at the San Francisco 49ers.
 He finished his rookie season in 2019 with a total of 57 combined tackles (42 solo), three passes defended and an interception in 15 games and nine starts.
 Thompson earned an overall grade of 64.4 from Pro Football Focus for the 2019 NFL season.